-There is no Chase Freedom Flex 10% Amazon deal.
-Chase previously offered a limited-time promotion on the original Chase Freedom Card where cardholders could get 10% cash back on Amazon purchases between November 23 and December 21, 2015.
-But there is no such offer with the Freedom Flex Card now, and it’s not clear whether there will be a Chase Freedom Flex 10% Amazon deal in the future.
+No, there is no Chase Freedom Flex 10% Amazon deal.
+It used to be a 10% cash back promotion on Amazon purchases back in 2015, but that was a one-time offer.
+There is no such offer with Chase Freedom Flex card now, and it’s not clear whether there will be a Chase Freedom Flex 10% Amazon deal in the future.

 While there is no Chase Freedom Flex 10% Amazon bonus right now, there is one other Chase Freedom Flex Amazon deal to take advantage of.
-Through the “Shop with Points” program, cardholders can spend their Chase Freedom Flex rewards with Amazon at a rate of 125 points per $1 (0.8 cents each).
+Through the “Shop with Points” program, cardholders can spend their Chase Freedom Flex rewards with Amazon at a rate of $0.80 in redemption value.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.